xsf/xmpp-providers-website/content/add_provider.md

 If you want to add a missing provider this page describes the required seven steps and the process behind it.
 Listing a provider requires pre-work on both sides and to make this efficient we suggestion the following actions:

-1. Are you the server official maintainer?
+1. Are you the official server maintainer?
 If not, please reach out to the maintainers first.
-You will likely need their collaboration to receive a good rating.
+You will need their collaboration to receive a good rating.

 2. Please thoroughly read our [Contribution Guidelines](https://invent.kde.org/melvo/xmpp-providers/-/blob/master/CONTRIBUTING.md?ref_type=heads#providers).